prebid/addressability-framework/mvp-spec/website-implementation.md

 #### Offering inventory with an Ad Server solution

 We consider that the Ad Server is also the Addressable Content Server.
-This is the recommanded solution as it reduces the number of webservice calls for a given Addressable Content.
+This is the recommended solution as it reduces the number of web service calls for a given Addressable Content.

 ```mermaid